umkoin/umkoin/CONTRIBUTING.md

 If a particular commit references another issue, please add the reference.
 For
 example: `refs #1234` or `fixes #4321`.
 Using the `fixes` or `closes` keywords will cause the corresponding issue to be closed when the pull request is merged.

+Commit messages should never contain any `@` mentions.

 Please refer to the [Git manual](https://git-scm.com/doc) for more information about Git.